Add Your Heading Text Here

 The PtD Global Indaba will, through a series of separate events, help countries to plan, finance, develop, support and retain the national workforces needed for the effective, efficient and sustainable management of health supply chains.

-There will be a special 2 day main programme on 2nd & 3rd February where the theme will be “Human Resources for Supply Chain Management: the missing link to maximising supply chain performance.”
+There will be a special two-day main programme on 12 and 13 October where the theme will be “Human Resources for Supply Chain Management: the missing link to maximising supply chain performance.”

-The PtD Global Indaba will feature an interactive program organised along strands of the PtD Theory of Change.
+The PtD Global Indaba will feature an interactive programme organised along strands of the PtD Theory of Change.

-Building on the growing momentum to understand and apply HR approaches to country contexts, the plenaries, panel discussions, short presentations and workshops will showcase international and country-based applications of whole of labor market approaches and the SCM Professionalisation Framework in government-led and private sector health supply chains.
+Building on the growing momentum to understand and apply HR approaches to country contexts, the plenaries, panel discussions, short presentations and workshops will showcase international and country-based applications of whole of labour market approaches and the SCM professionalisation framework in government-led and private sector health supply chains.

 For more information about People that Deliver, please visit www.peoplethatdeliver.org.